CiscoSecurity/sxo-05-security-workflows/docs/activities/while-loop.md

 # While Loop
 _Category: Logic_

 While loops are one of the two types of loops available in SecureX orchestration.
 This type of loop will continue running as long as its control condition is true.
+If you want to loop through a list of objects in a table, you should look at the [`For Each Loop`]({{ site.baseurl }}/activities/foreach-loop).

+---

+## Hints
-You can also stop this type of loop using a `Break` activity.
+* You can stop a loop using the `Break` activity.
+* You can skip the rest of a single iteration of a loop using the `Continue` activity.

 ---